 What sets me apart

-I’m an experienced editor and have been working with words for more than 30 years.
-I have edited close to 250 books for indie authors, traditional authors, and publishers.
-Not only am I a highly trained editor with a specialized editing certificate, I’m also a published poet and writer with a strong promotional background.
+I’m an experienced editor and have been working with words for 30+ years.
+I have edited more than 250 books for indie authors, traditional authors, and publishers.
+Not only am I a highly trained, UCSD-certified editor, I’m also a published poet and writer with a strong promotional background.

 Plenty of people who love to read can call themselves a “freelance editor,” but not all have the proven talent, training, and skill needed to help you build better stories.
 Book editing takes more than good grades in English and a childhood passion for books (although I can’t deny having both).

 I have worked as an editor for independent publishing houses and magazine publishers and as a newspaper reporter.
-I’ve also worked in book marketing and as a writer/editor at award-winning communications firms in the NYC area.
+I’ve also worked in book marketing and as a writer and editor at award-winning communications firms in the NYC area.

 What I edit

-I edit fiction, book cover blurbs, and book synopses.
-My clients include indie authors, hybrid authors, authors seeking traditional publication, and small presses.
+I edit fiction, book cover blurbs, book synopses, and query letters.
+My clients include indie authors, hybrid authors, querying authors, and small presses.
 I have substantial experience guiding authors through the self-publishing process and am eager to share my knowledge with authors of all stripes: new, emerging, and established.

 Many of the books I’ve edited are best sellers and several are award winners and finalists.
 I edit fiction in the genres listed below: